Recognizing the Difference between Substance Abuse and Dependence

 Rehab Centers for Substance Dependence

 Those suffering from substance dependence need help to stop using.
 Rehab Centers can help individuals overcome the physical, psychological and behavioral problems that result from substance dependence.
 Without the help of rehab centers and specialized treatment for dependence, many find themselves suffering from dependence on drugs or alcohol for many years, in and out of trouble and sometimes suffering dire consequences.
-If you or someone you know is showing signs of substance dependence, contact a Rehab Centers referral specialist today at [phone] to find a local rehab center that can help you.
+If you or someone you know is showing signs of substance dependence, contact a Rehab Centers referral specialist today at 800-481-6320Who Answers? to find a local rehab center that can help you.